hazelcode/CakeCore/README.md

 cakecore eng language = English (English)

 Please ***do not download code from main page***, only the [releases publised](https://github.com/tacozyt/CakeCore/releases) in the GitHub repository's releases page
-We do not recommend download ´Source Code´ options, only ´CakeCore´ options, example: ´CakeCore.v0.1.7.zip´
+We do not recommend download `Source Code` options, only `CakeCore` options, example: `CakeCore.v0.1.7.zip`

 Move the language datapack tou your world's datapacks folder
 Note: Please only download the datapack.